Kinston-Lenoir County Public Library

-Rate of Pay and Benefits: $42,000 a year.
-Paid vacation and sick leave after introductory period, health insurance, dental Insurance, and membership in the NC Local Governmental Employees’ Retirement System
+Benefits: Paid vacation and sick leave after the introductory period, and membership in the NC Retirement System

 EXAMPLES OF WORK

-- Performs special projects as assigned by the Assistant Director or Director of Libraries and related work as required.
+• Performs special projects as assigned by supervisor and related work as required.

 KNOWLEDGE, SKILLS, AND ABILITIES